 Who do you want to teach to?

-Do you want to teach intermediate / advanced meditators?
-Is so you will need to know practically every aspect of meditation.
-Intermediate meditators are looking for people to take them to the next level, to advance their skills.
+Intermediates are looking for people to take them to the next level, to advance their skills.

-Do you want to teach children?
 Teaching children requires a lot of patience, a friendly attitude, and very good communication skills, because, let’s face it, children often do not listen; your ability to teach children will be determined by your ability to communicate with them.

 Speaking from a purely business perspective, your target audience is also going to affect your marketing.
 You will need different business cards, different advertising, and different sources of students depending on your target audience.

 There are more than 30 types of meditation, and if you include all Buddhist techniques that number goes to more than 700.
-That’s a lot of meditation techniques.
+That’s a lot of techniques!

 What Type Of Meditation Will You Teach?